Main Walk: 15 km (9.3 miles). Three hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Take a footpath past the church towards Groombridge Place.
 Go round its right-hand side and cross a stone bridge over the River Grom.
 Head east on a footpath going through a meadow, under the SVR and across fields to South Farm.
 Continue past paddocks and stay on the farm's access road to come out by a crossroads on the edge of Broadwater Forest.
 Keep ahead briefly onto Lodge Lane, then take a forest track on the right leading to the RSPB's Broadwater Warren car park.

-Turn left out of the pub, cross the B2110 and go through a wooden gate onto a footpath, with the churchyard on your right.
+Cross the B2110 by the pub and go through a wooden gate onto a footpath, passing the churchyard on your right.
 Continue downhill on a grassy path towards the right-hand side of a large field.
 Go through an old iron gate, across a driveway and onto a path alongside a lake, with Groombridge Place10 off to the left.

 Follow the path down a few steps on the left to head directly towards the manor house, framed by four giant redwood trees.
 Bear right as indicated and go across a tarmac driveway to continue between the moat and the River Grom.
 Near the back of the house turn right to cross a stone bridge over the river.